usf-cs272-f25/usf-cs272-f25.github.io/_assignments/lab08.md

 ## Rubric

-1. 50 points - Demonstrate your course catalog tool from Claude or ChatGPT desktop apps
+1. 80 points - Demonstrate your course catalog tool from Claude or ChatGPT desktop apps
-1. 30 points - Demonstrate your second tool from Claude Desktop
 1. 20 points - Partner code review in class
     1. 5 points - No binaries in the repo
     1. 5 points - No commented-out (dead) code